 Disclaimer: None of these brands are affiliates, and I won’t at any point accept money to include anything on this list – but I’d love to add great entrepreneurs I didn’t know about, so leave me a comment if I’ve missed any!

-Buying local used to be the only way people bought – up until very recently!
+Until very recently, buying local was the only way people bought.
 But with all the convenience of global trade routes etc. we’ve seen a big decline in support for local craftsmen and entrepreneurs.
 But South Africans are fantastic entrepreneurs, and we still have a wealth of small local businesses providing world-class products and services.

 So, rather than buying the international beers you know, try a local brew.
 Rather than staying at international hotels, look out for hotels unique to this city, or a hostel or Airbnb home.
 Rather than buying souvenirs made in China, buy the little crafts and paintings that locals make and sell from small stalls.
 Not only are you supporting people who are putting effort into their craft and making a way for themselves, you’re also not supporting bad labour practices and mass production.